eavatar/eavatar-me/docs/source/development.rst

 Therefore, Git is used for management of the source code.

 `virtualenv` is used to have a relatively isolated Python runtime during development.
-However, it becomes tricky due to the fact that Avame needs to access some packages that cannot be installed via `pip`.
-So, event `virtualenv` is used, the `--system-site-packages` argument is set for all supported platforms.
+However, it becomes tricky due to the fact that Avame needs access to some packages that cannot be installed via `pip`.
+So, even `virtualenv` is used, the `--system-site-packages` argument is set for all supported platforms.